Clients & Policies

 HTTPS Modes

-The https_mode option controls how ExfilGuard handles HTTPS traffic.
+https_mode controls how ExfilGuard handles HTTPS traffic.

 https_mode = "inspect" (default)

-- Full HTTP inspection after TLS interception
+- Decrypted HTTP requests are checked after TLS interception

-- TLS is terminated and re-encrypted (MITM)
+- TLS is terminated and re-encrypted

 - Used for normal HTTPS